salah-202/Coupon-Api-Spring-Boot/README.md

 ## Database Migrations

-We use Liquibase for database schema management.
-To apply database changes, please refer to the Database Migrations guide.
+Use Liquibase for database schema management.
+To apply database changes.

 ## API Documentation with Swagger